 Europa Media events, webinars and e-learning

-This section informs you of our policies regarding the collection, use and disclosure of personal data we receive from you as participant of Europa Media’s training courses.
+This section informs you of our policies regarding the collection, use and disclosure of personal data we receive from you as participant of Europa Media’s events.

 Fields of processing your personal data

-Application to Europa Media’s face-to-face training courses, online courses and live webinars is possible online, via this website.
+Application to Europa Media’s face-to-face events, online events and to live webinars is possible online, via this website.

-When applying to a course and creating an account, the applicant (or the applicant’s legal representative) supplies his/her personal data for the purposes of conducting the training course.
+When applying to an event and creating an account, the applicant (or the applicant’s legal representative) supplies his/her personal data for the purposes of conducting the event.

 The Controller does not verify any of the personal data provided.
 The person providing supplying such data shall be fully liable for their accuracy.
 When providing the applicant’s e-mail address, the applicant takes responsibility for only using the services from the e-mail address provided by himself/herself.
 In this respect, the registered user of any e-mail address shall solely be liable for all logins into the website from that specific e-mail address.
 When the applicant provides the personal data of any third party, the applicant shall obtain the relevant data subject’s consent.

-The purpose of data processing: Handling the applications through the website, issuing invoices, registration of the applicants, differentiation the applicants, performing orders, documenting payments, complying with accounting obligations, providing information about the courses, liaising with the applicants and following up after the training courses.
+The purpose of data processing: Handling the applications through the website, issuing invoices, registration of the applicants, differentiation the applicants, performing orders, documenting payments, complying with accounting obligations, providing information about the events, liaising with the applicants and following up after the event.

-The scope of the data processed: In order to be able to register to a course we need you to provide us with certain personal data so that we can develop tailored course material and issue an invoice.
+The scope of the data processing: In order to be able to register to a webinar, we need you to provide us with certain personal data so that we can develop tailored event material and issue an invoice.
 The data we ask and handle are First Name, Surname, e-mail, postal address, institution name, country.

-The legal basis of data processing: processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.
+The legal basis of data processing: the processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.